yondri/robot-world/README.md

 Since we just have 10 car models I am going to preload them using seeds.rb file.
 In a real life example we could have a crud interface for car models management.

+Car parts are going to be defective with a probability configured in application.yml file (defective_probability).

 ###### Challenge testing

-Before testing the project, we need to clone this project, setup postgres credentials on config/database.yml and config/application.yml files, and then execute:
+Before testing the project, we need to clone this project, create config/application.yml from config/application.yml.example, setup postgres credentials on config/database.yml and config/application.yml files, and then execute:

 ```
 bundle install